InKnowWorks/IKW-GraphEngine/README.md

 ## Discord Channel Update: Launch Rescheduled for July 2025

-Preparation of requisite media materials for the Discord channels is more labor-intensive than initially estimated.
-The launch is therefore rescheduled to May 2024.
+Preparing the requisite media materials for the Discord channels is more labor-intensive than initially estimated.
+Therefore, the launch has been rescheduled to July 2025.

 ## Ontologically-Driven Focus

-This repository focuses on advancing the Trinity Graph Engine (TGE) into a robust platform for semantic technologies (OWL 2 DL, BFO, IAO), generative programming, and model-based machine learning (MB/LB).
+This repository focuses on advancing the Trinity Graph Engine (TGE) into a robust platform for semantic technologies (BFO, IAO, CCO), generative programming, and model-based machine learning (MB/LB).
 The roadmap includes:

 * **Visual Modeling for TSL**
     - Utilizing formal logic notations for design (FOL, SOL, Transaction Logic)